 What Is An Overbite?

 Overbites are a form of malocclusion and they occur when the upper teeth push out farther than the lower teeth.
 Some people refer to them as “buck teeth”.
 They can vary in severity from patient to patient and are treated accordingly.
-Most people see this condition as an aesthetic issues but it can actually cause oral health issues.
+Most people see this condition as an aesthetic issue, but it can actually cause oral health issues.
+Overbites are one of the orthodontic concerns that Dr. Wayne Sankey can treat.
 When left untreated, an overbite can cause tension and pain in the jaw and may even affect oral development in children.
 This is why early intervention is highly suggested.

 Flower Mound orthodontist Dr. Wayne L. Sankey offers complete care for patients with overbites.
 Early intervention for the treatment of overbites can help prevent further damage to the teeth, gums, and jaw.
 Our team at Flower Mound Orthodontics can work with you to determine the best solution for your smile.

 Overbites are a form of malocclusion and can be caused by a variety of factors — the most common being genetics.
 Genetics can influence the shape and size of your jaw.
 Other factors such as overcrowded teeth or missing teeth can also contribute to malocclusion.